nmking22/sweater_weather/README.md

     #WEATHER_KEY: <your_openweather_key>
     #UNSPLASH_KEY: <your_unsplash_key>
 rails s
-get calls to: localhost:3000 in your web browser
+get/post calls to: localhost:3000 in your web browser
 ```
 Mapquest API keys are available here

 OpenWeather API keys are available here

 Unsplash API keys are available here

 ## API Contract

 To see an example response like that below you can use [Postman](https://www.postman.com/) to send a GET request to our BE hosted on Heroku here: https://gtfo-be.herokuapp.com/api/v1/search